pajtai/Netlumination.com/application/_posts/2010-05-29-big-button-css-menu-links.md

     background-color:#BFB6AF;
 }
 /* ^^ INCORRECT */</pre>
-[/geshi]
+{% endhighlight %}

 Nope, that'll basically just look like the first example.
 The problem is that the "a" element cannot have a width attribute.
 It's not a block level element.
 You can't set it's width normally.

 Don't you wish we could simply display the anchor element like a block item, in this case like a list item, and then we could set its width.
 Well, CSS knows about inheritance, and there is a display attribute.
 We just have to force the "a" or anchor tag to act different than usual using, "display:inherit;".
 This means that the "a" tag will inherit whatever display mode its parent element has.
 In this case it will will inherit the "block" display from the li element.
 So, our solution is:

-[geshi lang="css"]
+{% highlight css %}
-<pre>div#da-body ul#da-menu a {
+div#da-body ul#da-menu a {
     display:inherit;
     width:100%
 }
 div#da-body ul#da-menu a:hover {
     background-color:#BFB6AF;
-}</pre>
+}
-[/geshi]
+{% endhighlight %}

 This will produce:

 <div id="da-body3">
 <ul id="da-menu3">
 	<li><a href="http://peter-ajtai.com/examples/html/menu-good.html">Home</a></li>